Infective endocarditis occurs when bacteria enter the bloodstream and travel to and attach to previously injured heart valves.

-People with artificial heart valves or certain birth defects of the heart need to take antibiotics before they undergo certain dental or surgical procedures to prevent endocarditis.
+People with artificial heart valves or certain birth defects of the heart need to take antibiotics to prevent endocarditis before they undergo certain dental or surgical procedures.

-High doses of antibiotics are given intravenously, but sometimes surgery is needed to repair damaged heart valves.
+High doses of antibiotics are given intravenously, but sometimes surgery is needed to repair or replace damaged heart valves.

-Infective endocarditis affects twice as many men as women of all ages but 8 times as many older men as older women.
-It has become more common among older people: More than one fourth of all cases occur in people older than 60.
+Infective endocarditis affects twice as many men as women at all ages.
+It has become more common among older people.
+More than one fourth of all cases occur in people older than 60.

-Prosthetic valvular endocarditis is acute infective endocarditis in a heart valve that has been replaced (prosthetic valve).
+Prosthetic valve endocarditis is acute infective endocarditis in a heart valve that has been replaced (prosthetic valve).